 This one is great to use at the beginning of a conversation.

 2: -Have you heard / Did you hear that [Insert anything newsworthy]

 These are so useful because you can use them no matter what you were just talking about, and you can refer to anything you’ve heard in the news, or anything newsworthy related to where you are.

 -Did you hear that they will hire more people?

 -Did you hear about the robbery here last week?

 -Have you heard about the new owners?

 Knowing what to say next will make you feel more relaxed in conversations as well.
-Click here to go to the main chapter on how to become more relaxed and self confident when you're talking to someone.
+Click here to go to the main chapter on how to stop being nervous when you’re talking to someone.